 You can also use our positive and negative classifications to create a sentiment score for conversations.
 As you can easily see the percentage of mentions that are positive, negative ,or neutral, you can get a picture of how your brand is performing over time.
 For example, if positive mentions of your products has gone up by 15% year-on-year, it’s clear you’re doing something right.

 The above examples show how sentiment analysis has its limitations and is not to be used as a 100% accurate marker.

 As with any automated process, it is prone to error and often needs a human eye to watch over it.
 At Brandwatch, we give users the opportunity to redefine sentiment if they believe that it has been wrongfully categorised.

 Beyond reliability, it’s important to acknowledge that human’s expression doesn’t fit into just three buckets; not all sentiment can be categorised as simply as positive, negative or neutral.

 While it’s difficult to speculate how a relatively immature system might evolve in the the future, there is a general assumption that sentiment analysis needs to move beyond a one-dimensional positive to negative scale.

 In the same way that politics cannot always be reduced to a position on a left to right scale, there are other kinds of sentiment that cannot be placed on a simple barometer.

 For the future, to truly understand and capture the broad range of emotions that humans express as written word, we need a more sophisticated multidimensional scale.

-Can you measure skepticism, hope, anxiety, excitement or lack thereof?
-Until this happens, sentiment analysis is (literally) one-dimensional!
+Can text analytics measure skepticism, hope, anxiety, excitement or lack thereof?
+Yes!
+And we’ll be making this technology available soon.

 We will see a shift in perception of the reliability of sentiment analysis.
 Users will become more comfortable with the idea that the automatic analysis of individual text material is hard to match human performance.